welshea/git_commit_timestamps/README.md

 behavior (we don't want new changes to the file being dated before the prior versions).

-The commit message is generated from a combination of the (optional) user- provided message, the operation to be performed (taken from its 'git status' line), and the timestamp to be recorded (if author/commit dates are altered in the future, we'll still have a record of the intended timestamp).
+The commit message is generated from a combination of the (optional) user-provided message, the operation to be performed (taken from its 'git status' line), and the timestamp to be recorded (if author/commit dates are altered in the future, we'll still have a record of the intended timestamp).
 Semicolons are inserted between the user message, operation message, and timestamp message, to improve readability in the project web interface.
 To preserve new line formatting, the message is piped to git using:
 'echo -e -n 'message to commit' | git commit -F - "file to commit"'.

 Generally, the timestamp message will simply be the timestamp of the local